Mastering Notion Tags: A Guide to Effective Tag Usage

 Simulating Tag Hierarchies

-While Notion does not support true nested hierarchies for tags, you can simulate them by using consistent naming conventions.
-For example, in a Project Management database, you can create tags like Projects: Project A and Projects: Project B to visually indicate a hierarchical relationship.
-This practice maintains clarity without overcomplicating your tag system.
+While Notion does not support true nested hierarchies for tags, you can simulate them through consistent naming conventions.
+For instance, in a Project Management database, using tags like Projects: Project A

 Filtering and Searching